Overview

 The Problem

-AI agents running under different coding CLIs — Claude Code, Codex, OpenCode, Kimi Code, Crush, and plain shells — have no shared communication layer.
+AI agents running under different coding CLIs — Claude Code, Codex, OpenCode, Kimi Code, and plain shells — have no shared communication layer.
 Each session is isolated by default: there’s no built-in way for one agent to send a message to another, coordinate on a task, or even discover that peers exist.

 Broker Architecture